 EasyM™ exploits both mass spectrometry (MS)-based protein sequencing and quantification technologies enhanced by machine learning algorithms.
 The company’s core protein sequencing technology is rooted in Rapid Novor’s team experience of over 20 years of academic and industry research and innovations.
 This technology allows high-throughput reading of the full sequence of unknown proteins.
 Protein sequencing is a novel technology with unique advantages over conventional (DNA) sequencing in disease detection.
 Furthermore, EasyM™’s technology does not require the use of bone marrow aspiration and is more sensitive than other conventional blood biopsies.

 EasyM™ has been validated in a retrospective clinical trial with 55 patients, and over 300 historical blood samples in collaboration with a large Canadian hospital.
 In this retrospective study, EasyM™ was capable of detecting relapse as early as 8 months before SPEP and IFE standard methods.
 Results from this study have been published at the 2018 and 2019 annual meetings for the American Society of Hematology.
-Another large clinical trial is ongoing in collaboration with a major center in the US.

 Request a copy of our 2019 Annual Society of Hematology Poster